You're jogging along, feeling great -- and then you realize your running

 "Stress incontinence is related to the strength of the pelvic floor

-activity, such as exercise, sex, sneezing, laughing or jumping--in the absence of bladder
+activity, such as exercise, sex, sneezing, laughing or jumping.

 While many women experience minor leakage from time to time, at any age, if